Why Iraq was removed from the revised travel ban

 - Trump also faced pressure to remove Iraq from the order from some American national security officials

-(CNN)Iraq was removed from the revised travel ban executive order after intensive lobbying from the Iraqi government at the highest levels, according to a senior US official.
+(CNN)Iraq was removed from the revised travel ban executive order after intensive lobbying from the Iraqi government at the highest levels, a senior US official told CNN Monday.

+Top White House aide Kellyanne Conway told Fox News Monday morning that the revised travel ban would not include Iraq.
+Her comments were the first time an administration official has definitively and publicly said the nation will be removed from the order.

-That included a phone call between President Donald Trump and Iraqi Prime Minister Haider al-Abadi on February 10 and an in-person conversation between Abadi and Vice President Mike Pence in Munich on February 18.
+The lobbying from the Iraq officials included a phone call between President Donald Trump and Iraqi Prime Minister Haider al-Abadi on February 10 and an in-person conversation between Abadi and Vice President Mike Pence in Munich on February 18.

 Those conversations were followed by discussions between Secretary of State Rex Tillerson and members of the Iraqi government about vetting measures in place that would prevent suspected terrorists from leaving Iraq and coming to the United States.
 Iraq did not implement new measures; rather, the country provided more detail to US officials about how it screens travelers.